Non-adiabatic dynamics of eccentric black-hole binaries in post-Newtonian theory: Introduction

 \subsection{Executive summary}

 How, then, do eccentric BH binaries unambiguously evolve under GW emission, and across all relevant timescales?
 The orbit-averaged equations by Peters \cite{1964PhRv..136.1224P} provide an approximate and limited description.
 While osculating methods yield more precise equations of motion, they lead to orbital evolutions that are intrinsically ambiguous.
 In this work, we derive a novel, gauge-free, non-adiabatic set of evolutionary equations for the orbital elements of eccentric BH binaries, grounded in the osculating description of the orbit.
+Specifically, by ``gauge-free'' we mean that the equations we present are explicitly independent of the 2.5PN radiation-reaction gauge parameters.
+Further, in the remainder of this work, the term ``gauge parameters'' refers exclusively to the 2.5PN radiation reaction parameters.

-We redefine the orbit using the following mapping:
+We achieve this by redefining the orbit using the following mapping:

 where $y$ represents any of the orbital parameters including eccentricity $e$, semi-latus rectum $p$ [which is related to the semi-major axis $a$ through $p=a(1-e^2)$], true anomaly $f$, longitude of the pericenter $\omega$, as well as the time variable $t$.
 The $\delta \bar{y}$ functions are defined to ensure that the evolution equations for $\bar{y}$ are free from radiation-reaction gauge dependencies.
 We shall refer to the barred quantities $\bar{y}$ as \textit{characteristic parameters}, as these are not necessarily the geometric (or orbital) parameters describing the gauge-dependent orbital trajectory.